beliargr/workable-movierama/readme.md

 For better separation of concerns, security and maintenance the application database includes different schemas to support application generated data and data used by supporting service e.g Keycloak

 - **movierama**: Schema for application data.
-- **keycloak**: schema for keycloak generated data.
+- **keycloak**: Schema for keycloak generated data.

-In the dockerized deloyment, all data are persisted into the host machine, using mounted volume db-data.
+In the dockerized deployment, all data are persisted into the host machine, using mounted volume db-data.

 ---